 The integration of social media in the business world can also pose challenges.
 Social media policies are designed to set expectations for appropriate behavior and ensure that an employee's posts will not expose the company to legal problems or public embarrassment.
 Such policies include directives for when an employee should identify themselves as a representative of the company on a social networking website, as well as rules for what types of information can be shared.

 Here are some examples of popular social media platforms:

 - Facebook is a popular free social networking website that allows registered users to create profiles, upload photos and video, send messages and keep in touch with friends, family and colleagues.
-According to statistics from the Nielsen Group, Internet users within the United States spend more time on Facebook than any other website.

 - Twitter is a free microblogging service that allows registered members to broadcast short posts called tweets.
 Twitter members can broadcast tweets and follow other users' tweets by using multiple platforms and devices.

 - Wikipedia is a free, open content online encyclopedia created through the collaborative effort of a community of users known as Wikipedians.
-Anyone registered on the site can create an article for publication; registration is not required to edit articles.
+Anyone registered on the site can create an article for publication; however, registration is not required to edit articles.
 Wikipedia was founded in January of 2001.

 - LinkedIn is a social networking site designed specifically for the business community.
 The goal of the site is to allow registered members to establish and document networks of people they know and trust professionally.

 - Reddit is a social news website and forum where stories are socially curated and promoted by site members.
 The site is composed of hundreds of sub-communities, known as "subreddits."
 Each subreddit has a specific topic such as technology, politics or music.
 Reddit site members, also known as, "redditors," submit content which is then voted upon by other members.
 The goal is to send well-regarded stories to the top of the site's main thread page.